 User defined functions

-TPL 1.5 introduces user defined functions.
-These can be imported from other modules and reused.
+User defined functions can be imported from other modules and reused.
 User defined functions cannot be used in CMDB synchronization mappings.

 User defined functions are specified in